ryanwitteck/Animator/resources/README.md

 exist to clearly divide the three basic types of information each IShape should contain and actions each IShape should be able to perform -- i.e. every shape should contain the information necessary to define its own image (Drawable), be able to change position (Movable), and be able to be stretched or shrunk in both the x and y dimensions (Scalable).
-Currently, only three shapes have been implemented: Rectangle, Oval, and Compound Shape.
+Currently, three shapes have been
+implemented: Rectangle, Oval, and Compound Shape.
 The CompoundShape class exists only as an example of a more complex implementation of shape.
 Our model builders only allow users to create Rectangles and Ovals in the current implementation.